felixrieseberg/windows95/README.md

 @DisplacedGamers](https://youtu.be/xDXqmdFxofM) I can recommend that you switch to a resolution of 640x480 @ 256 colors before starting DOS games - just like in the good ol' days.

-## How's the code?
-This only works well by accident and was mostly a joke.
-The code quality is accordingly.
-Thus it should not be used for anything other than personal amusement.

 ## Credits

 99.999% of the work was done over at [v86](https://github.com/copy/v86/) by Copy.